GT-RAIL/rail_pose_estimation/README.md

 ### Warnings:
-These only really matter for human interpretability, but they should be noted before I forget.
+A couple of things to be aware of when using this pose estimator.
 First, as mentioned above: Y and X are flipped from how most people would interpret them.
 X is row (down) and Y is column (across).
-Second, points will gravitate to borders if somebody is too close.
-So instead of being 5px away from the edge, they'll just snap over.
-It looks like a division error somewhere, I'll try to fix it at some point.
-But for now just be aware of it!
-For other questions, just reach out!
+Second, there is a zero division error that crops up when people are near borders.
+It's caught and stopped, but it does sometimes mean that joints near the edge of the frame are missed.

 # rail_pose_estimator
 Multi-person pose estimation node using caffe and python

 ## Two Minute Intro

 This detector uses [Caffe](http://caffe.berkeleyvision.org/) to perform pose estimation.
 It publishes poses for people found in images from a subscribed image topic.
 The pose estimator itself can be found here: https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation .
+Running alone on a Titan X, it will publish at ~20Hz.

 Each pose/person object will have 2 points for every keypoint, the Y and X coordinate.
 So the pose object will contain "nose_y, nose_x, neck_y, neck_x, right_shoulder_y, right_shoulder_x" and so on.
 If the keypoint is not found for that person, it is returned as -1.0.
 It is important to note that (Y, X) corresponds to (Column, Row) in the image.
 So Y is the number of pixels from the left border, X is the number from the top border.
 For a visualization, run with the debug flag and run:
 ```